pese-git/cherrypick/cherrypick_generator/README.md

 ## Contribution

 Pull requests and issues are welcome!
-Please open git issues or submit improvements as needed.
+Please open GitHub issues or submit improvements.

 ---